EdrickSG/Classical-Molecular-Dynamics/README.md

 This project is used to explore concepts related with classical molecular dynamics.

+This simulation make use of periodic boundary conditions and the minimum image convention.

 By running `python main.py` a molecular dynamic simulation will run with default values:

 - `dt = 0.004`,